an0015ng/FMCG_Sales_Insights_SQL_PowerBI/README.md

 <img width="610" height="246" alt="image" src="https://github.com/user-attachments/assets/fa702f97-059a-45e2-ad7b-fbb4cc0f75c5" />

-It shows that the 'date' column is stored as `text` instead pf the proper `date` column.
+It shows that the 'date' column is stored as `text` instead of the proper `date` column.

 So, I converted the dates to proper format: